Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/your-first-hurl-file.md

 ```

-As there are no response description, this basic test only checks that an HTTP server is running at
+As there is no response description, this basic test only checks that an HTTP server is running at
-<http://localhost:8080> and responds _something_.
+<http://localhost:8080> and responds with _something_.
 If the server had a problem on this endpoint, and had responded
 with a [`500 Internal Server Error`], Hurl would have just executed successfully the HTTP request,
 without checking the actual HTTP response.